-Distinguish of Ceylon Teas and their grown regions
+Distinguish between Ceylon Teas and their grown regions

-Ceylon tea produces various type of tea at different climate of regions.
+Ceylon tea produces various type of tea at the different climate of regions.

-So Sri Lanka is best know for Ceylon black tea, and the majority of its production is black tea, but produces green and white tea as well.
+So Sri Lanka is the best know for Ceylon black tea, and the majority of its production is black tea but produces green and white tea as well.

 Ceylon teas are more well-known in the middle east and Russia than in Western countries.